LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 For each of the topics below, do at least two problems by opening a browser console and writing the code there.
 You can copy and paste the code into a file if you wish, but you don't need to submit it.

-For the first problem you do, pick problems one that is challenging, but not too challenging.
+For the first problem you do for each topic, pick a problem that is challenging, but not too challenging.
 After you have done the first one, look at the others and pick a harder one.
 If there are any you don't think you could do then ask for help.
-Even if you don't write code for all the problems, you should be sure you know how to solve all of them.
+Even if you don't write code to solve all the problems, you should be sure you know how to solve all of them.
+Ask for help if you don't.

 ### 1. Declaring  Variables with `let`